-The offset of a wheel is the distance from the hub mounting surface to the center line of the wheel.
-This is an important measurement to keep an eye when choosing your next set of Mustang wheels.
-The wheel offset is measured in millimeters and results in three different types of offsets.
+The offset of a wheel is the distance from the hub mounting surface (where the wheel bolts to the car) to the centerline of the wheel By centerline of the wheel we mean that if you were to split the width of the wheel in half, it would be directly in the middle of the barrel of the wheel.
+(See photos below).
+This is an important measurement to keep an eye on when choosing your next set of Mustang wheels.
+The wheel offset is measured in millimeters and is calculated in three different ways:

-The backspacing is back of the wheel to the hub surface.
-Backspacing is always measured in inches and is closely related to the offset offset meaning, when you change one it immediately effects the other.
+The backspacing is measured from the back portion of the wheel to the hub surface of the wheel where it bolts to the car.
+Backspacing is always measured in inches and is closely related to the offset, meaning, when you change one it immediately affects the other.

-This is extremely important because it determines the clearance of the wheel in the well.
-As well as how much the wheel will stick out past the fender.
-You can measure a wheel’s backspacing by running a straight edge across the rim bead and dropping another straight edge down to the wheel face, measuring that distance.
-This is easier performed with two rulers.
+This is extremely important because it determines the distance between the wheel and the wheel well.
+This dimension also will directly affect how much the wheel will stick out past the fender or how far the wheel will sink into the fender well.
+You can measure a wheel’s backspacing by running a straight edge across the wheel bead and dropping another straight edge down to the wheel face, Then grab a measuring tape and measure the distance.
+This may be easier performed with two rulers.